TanGeeGo/tangeego.github.io/_projects/1_project.md

 ---
 layout: page
 title: Imaging Simulation
-description: how to simulate the imaging results for an optical system?
+description: how to synthetic the imaging results for an optical system?
 img: assets/img/realistic_lens.png
 importance: 1
 category: work